-Expelled students who fail their placement in a district community day school program may be placed in one of the following options:
+An expelled student who fails his/her placement in a district community day school program may be placed in one of the following options:

-- Other existing district educational alternatives. - Orange County Department of Education ACCESS program, or a program operated by the Orange County Department of Education Division of Special Education Services. - Non-public school (NPS) placements for students with disabilities may be considered by school districts if the IEP team determines an NPS is appropriate.
+- Other existing district educational alternatives. - Orange County Department of Education, ACCESS program or a program operated by the Orange County Department of Education Division of Special Education Services. - Non-Public School (NPS) placements for students with disabilities may be considered by school districts if the IEP team determines a NPS is appropriate.